MuonColliderSoft/MuonCollider-docker/README.md

 docker run -ti --rm --entrypoint /bin/bash infnpd/mucoll-sim:devel-el9
 ```

-Two setup scripts are available for loading the environment:
+Two aliases are available for loading the environment setup scripts:
-- `source /setup_spack.sh`: Load the Spack for custom environments.
+- `setup_spack`: Load the Spack for custom environments.
-- `source /setup_mucoll.sh`: Load the Spack and setup the Muon Collider view.
+- `setup_mucoll`: Load the Spack and setup the Muon Collider view.